What do you mean when you say "healing people on a deeper level"?

 Addiction

 Studies show that addiction is often the result of trauma that has not been properly healed.
-We have targeted sessions for our clients who suffer from addictions such as gambling, food, alcohol, drugs, sex and/or shopping.
+We have targeted sessions for our clients who suffer from addictions such as gambling, food, alcohol, drugs, sex, and/or shopping.
 Clients must be medically stable to attend counseling at the center.
-To start any group or program, individuals must be clean and sober at least 10 days.
+To start any group or program, individuals must be clean and sober for at least 10 days.
 Clients are encouraged to add 12-step, Refuge Recovery or S.M.A.R.T. recovery to their program and as part of their aftercare plan.

 Binge Eating Disorder